apavlushina/sbrothers/README.md

 #### Clone the repo

-Clone the repo to your local machine using the following SSH Link:
+Clone the repo to your local machine: <br/>
 `git@github.com:apavlushina/sbrothers.git`

 #### Install required dependencies